Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Methods

 \subsection{Network Architecture}

-Our space-domain DAE model shown in Fig.~\ref{fig:U_net_model} is a 2-D fully convolutional U-Net adapted from \cite{van2021deep}.
+Our space-domain DAE model shown in Figure~\ref{fig:U_net_model} is a 2-D fully convolutional U-Net adapted from \cite{van2021deep}.
 The inputs are quasi-static traffic recordings, a set of $N_x=256$ (256 meters) consecutive waveforms of $N_t = 1024$ time samples (20.48 s) in duration, organized in an $N_x \times N_t$ matrix.
 The outputs are sharp deconvolution results with the same shape as the inputs.
 The U-Net model comprises 3 convolutional layers, followed by 3 encoder blocks containing a downsampling (max pooling) layer and 3 convolutional layers.
 The kernel sizes for the convolution layers are 3 × 5.
 The number of convolutional filters is initialized at 8 and gets doubled after each downsampling operation.
 The maxpooling operation downsamples the data by a factor of 2 along the DAS sensor axis and by a factor of 4 along the time axis (i.e, the maxpooling kernel and strides are of size 2 × 4).
 The decoder reverses the encoding operations with 3 blocks of bilinear upsampling.
 The U-Net contains skip-connections, which directly connect the output of one encoder block with the corresponding decoder block.
 Lastly, the output layer is a single convolutional layer with 1 output channel and ReLU activation, which enforces positivity in the model output.
 Our model is a semi-supervised algorithm, in the sense that no ground truth deconvolution is required as labels to train the model.
-Weak supervision comes from the spatial car impulse response kernel shown as the red bell-shaped curve in Fig.~\ref{fig:U_net_model}.
-The key difference between our DAE model and the original time-domain DAE model is that we obtain the reconstructed input by spatial convolution using the impulse response and the network output.
-For a batch of quasi-static inputs, $\{y_1, y_2, \dots, y_{N_b}\}$ ($N_b=128$), the loss function is defined as a combination of the L-2 norm of the difference between the reconstructed input and the original input, and the regularization term (L-1 or L-2 norm) of the outputs:
+Weak supervision comes from the spatial car impulse response kernel shown as the red curve in Figure~\ref{fig:U_net_model}.